 6.3.2.2 The suggested name is “GCW Tropical Climate Cryosphere Workshop”.
 Regarding the geographical scope, the GSG recommended to include a sample of Latin America and most Africa, as well as Indonesia.

-6.3.2.3 Regarding engagement, the NMHSs of the countries in the region must be engaged from the onset, as well as the IPA, SCAR, CliC other international organizations with activities in these regions e.g. UNEP (UN Environment) offices in Africa and Latin America and the Caribbean Office, potentially the Asia and the Pacific office (for Indonesia).
-H Landuit, J Baeseman, L Hislop to provide names representing the the respective perspectives. [action]
+6.3.2.3 Regarding engagement, the NMHSs of the countries in the region must be engaged from the onset, as well as the IPA, SCAR, CliC other international organizations with activities in these regions, e.g. UNEP (UN Environment) offices in Africa and Latin America and the Caribbean Office, potentially the Asia and the Pacific office (for Indonesia).
+H Lantuit, J Baeseman, L Hislop to provide names representing the the respective perspectives. [action]

-6.3.2.4 The GSG members were asked to provide names of experts who could be involved in the workshop, by mid-February. [action] Several experts were suggested, e.g. Rainer Prinz (Austria), Ian Allison (Australia), Lonnie Thompson (Ohio State University, USA), Andrew Klein Texas A&M University, USA), Bryan Mark (Ohio State University), Georg Kaser, Thomas Mölg from University of Innsbruck It was recommended to contact known experts already involved in WMO activities, e.g. from Morocco, e.g. Rabia Merrouchi.
-E Charpentier will discuss engagement with the representative of Morocco on EC-PHORS. [action]
+6.3.2.4 The GSG members were asked to provide names of experts who could be involved in the workshop by mid-February. [action] Several experts were suggested, e.g. Rainer Prinz (Austria), Ian Allison (Australia), Lonnie Thompson (Ohio State University, USA), Andrew Klein Texas A&M University, USA), Bryan Mark (Ohio State University), Georg Kaser, Thomas Mölg from University of Innsbruck It was recommended to contact known experts already involved in WMO activities, e.g. from Morocco, e.g. Rabia Merrouchi.
+The Secretariat will discuss engagement with the representative of Morocco on EC-PHORS. [action]

 6.3.2.5 Participants identify the need to nominate a Rapporteur for this workshop, but a name was not agreed upon, before the end of the meeting. [action]